Big Three Executives: FCA 2018

 Head of Design, FCA-Global

-Gilles has held this position since April 2015.
-Previously, he served as senior VP, product design, and president and CEO, Motorsports, FCA-North America; president and CEO, SRT brand; and president and CEO, Dodge brand for FCA-US LLC.
-He was named VP for design in September 2008.
+Ralph Gilles is responsible for shaping and directing design across the company’s portfolio.
+Previously, he served as senior VP–product design, and president and CEO, Motorsports, FCA-North America, president and CEO, SRT brand, and president and CEO, Dodge brand for FCA U.S. LLC.
+He was named VP for design in 2008.
 He joined the former Chrysler Corp. in 1992.
-He serves as executive sponsor of the Chrysler African American Network and plays a role with the Chrysler Global Diversity Council.
-An avid car enthusiast, he enjoys spending time watching F1 auto racing.
+Gilles is executive sponsor of the Fiat Chrysler African American Network and plays a leading role with the Chrysler Global Diversity Council.

 Head of Manufacturing, FCA-North America

-Harlow is responsible for all vehicle assembly, stamping, and powertrain manufacturing operations in North America, as well as implementation of the World Class Manufacturing system at all FCA-US manufacturing facilities.
-Previously, Harlow was global head of powertrain manufacturing engineering and vice president and head of NAFTA powertrain operations in the U.S. and Canada, and had global responsibility for Fiat and Chrysler powertrain manufacturing engineering.
-He joined Chrysler in 1978 as a plant engineer.
+Brian Harlow is responsible for all assembly, stamping, and powertrain manufacturing operations in North America, as well as implementation of the World Class Manufacturing system at all FCA-U.S. manufacturing facilities.
+Previously, he was global head of powertrain manufacturing engineering, and VP and head of NAFTA powertrain operations in the U.S. and Canada.
+He also had global responsibility for Fiat and Chrysler powertrain manufacturing engineering.
+Harlow joined the Chrysler Corp. in 1978, working as a plant engineer.

 Head of Product Development, FCA-North America

-Jansen has responsibility for all systems and component engineering, vehicle line programs, advance vehicle development, and vehicle integration and validation, along with cost engineering.
-He previously oversaw systems and component engineering for the FCA-US vehicle lineup.
-Since joining the former Chrysler Corp. in 1985 as a production analyst, he has held many leadership positions within Jeep vehicle engineering, including chief engineer, Jeep Grand Cherokee, the most awarded SUV ever.
+Philip Jansen leads all systems and component engineering, vehicle line programs, advance vehicle development, vehicle integration and validation, and cost engineering.
+He previously oversaw systems and component engineering for the FCA-U.S. vehicle lineup.
+Since joining the former Chrysler Corp. in 1985 as a production analyst, he has held leadership positions within Jeep vehicle engineering, including Jeep Grand Cherokee chief engineer.
+He holds a patent for the dual-action rear gate on the first-generation Jeep Liberty.

 Roger "Shane" Karr

-Karr is responsible for providing strategic direction on international, federal, and state government relations.
-He also leads community relations and employee volunteerism efforts for FCA-US LLC as well as the FCA Foundation.
-Karr was vice president, U.S. External Affairs, FCA US.
-Prior to joining FCA, he was vice president of federal government affairs for the Alliance of Automobile Manufacturers.
-In this role, he represented the alliance before members of Congress and congressional staff.
+Shane Karr is responsible for providing strategic direction on international, federal, and state government relations.
+He also leads community relations and employee volunteer efforts for FCA U.S. LLC and the FCA Foundation.
+Karr was vice president, U.S. External Affairs, FCA U.S. Prior to joining FCA, Karr was vice president of federal government affairs for the Alliance of Automobile Manufacturers.
+In this role, he represented the Alliance before members of congress, congressional staff, and executive branch officials.

 Michael J. Keegan*

-Head of Passenger Car Brands, Dodge, SRT, Chrysler and FIAT FCA-North America, Power Train Coordinator, FCA-Global
+Head of Passenger Car Brands - Dodge, SRT, Chrysler, and Fiat, FCA-North America

 Head of Engine, Powertrain, Electrified Propulsion, and Systems Engineering, FCA-North America

-Lee is responsible for directing design, development, and release of engines and electrified propulsion systems for FCA-US.
-He joined the company in 1978 as an engineer-in-training and has since held many positions in several areas.
+Bob Lee directs the design, development, and release of all engines and electrified propulsion systems for FCA-U.S. He joined the company in 1978 as an engineer-in-training and has held many powertrain-related positions including director, powertrain systems and controls, and director, rear-wheel drive engine engineering.
 Lee has been a member of the Society of Automotive Engineers since 1978 and is a founding member of the SAE North American International Powertrain Conference Leadership Team.

 Jeffrey P. Lux